cosmo1007/vina-recharge-brief/README.md

-# Vina Recharge Rules — Landowner Brief
+# Vina Recharge Rules — AGUBC Landowner Brief

+AGUBC Work Product.
 A one-page interactive brief for Vina Subbasin landowners on the legal framework the Vina GSA is building for groundwater recharge projects.
 Based on the May 8, 2026 public webinar with GSA General Counsel Valerie Kincaid (facilitated by Christina Buck, Butte County DWRC).